suhaibshd7/NIH-ChestX-ray14-Multi-Label-Chest-Pathology-Classification/README.md

 Each chest X-ray is labelled with zero, one, or multiple pathologies simultaneously.
-The model outputs 14 independent probabilities — one per condition — rather than a single class.
-This is fundamentally different from standard image classification.
+The model outputs 14 independent probabilities — one per condition — rather than a single class, which is why it uses 14 sigmoids rather than a softmax.

 ---